 A public bank is essentially a nonprofit organization, owned by a local, state or federal government that manages its own checking/savings accounts.
-The Bank of North Dakota, which has been in operation since 1919 with great success, deposits all tax and fee revenue in the state bank and uses it to provide low-cost student loans, housing loans, commercial loans, and to finance public infrastructure.
+The Bank of North Dakota, which has been in operation since 1919 with great success, deposits all tax and fee revenue in the state bank and uses it to to finance public infrastructure, provide low-cost student loans, housing loans, and local commercial loans.

-California is in the process of starting a state bank.
+Los Angeles, California is in the process of starting a city bank.
 Many states (e.g. New Jersey and New York) and municipalities (Santa Fe, San Francisco) are considering setting up a Public Bank, instead of depositing their money in private banks, like Wells Fargo or Citibank, who make interest income off those deposits.
 A public bank need not get into the business of loaning money for housing or commercial investments, as the Bank of North Dakota does.
 Instead a public state bank could only loan money to cities and villages, interest free, for public infrastructure projects.
 Many states have an enormous amount of money invested in private banks that could be deposited in public banks and invested in projects that benefit the state.
 The public could save money by eliminating the interest paid to private banks for loans for capital improvement projects or paid to bond holders for those projects.

 Watch an interview with Walt McRee, Public Banking Institute.